FDA says some data testing Novartis' $2 million gene therapy was manipulated

-NEW YORK (Reuters) - The U.S. Food and Drug Administration said on Tuesday that some data from early testing of Novartis’ more than $2 million gene therapy Zolgensma was manipulated, but the agency believes the treatment should remain on the market.
+NEW YORK (Reuters) - The U.S. Food and Drug Administration said on Tuesday that some data from early testing of Novartis’ (NOVN.S) more than $2 million gene therapy Zolgensma was manipulated, but the agency believes the treatment should remain on the market.

 The FDA said it is carefully assessing the situation.
-It said the manipulation involves the accuracy of certain data from product testing performed in animals, which was used by the manufacturer to support development of its production process.
+The manipulated data was used to illustrate comparability between an early version of Zolgensma and the later version of the treatment, which was manufactured using a different process.

-It said its concerns were currently limited to a small portion of product testing data included the in marketing application for the therapy that treats spinal muscular atrophy (SMA), the leading genetic cause of death in infants.
+The FDA does not believe that the manipulation impacts the safety or testing surrounding the version of the drug, which treats spinal muscular atrophy (SMA), the leading genetic cause of death in infants.

 Novartis’ Avexis unit informed the FDA of the data manipulation on June 28, the regulator said.

-Novartis acquired the therapy’s maker last year.
+Novartis acquired the therapy’s maker in 2018, and the drugmaker was aware of the manipulation as early as March - more than two months before the treatments approval, the FDA said.

-The FDA said it is aware that Avexis knew about the data manipulation before the treatment’s approval, and plans to take action against the company including possible civil or criminal penalties.
+The regulator plans to take action against the company including possible civil or criminal penalties.
 Novartis could not be immediately reached for comment.

 Zolgensma - the world’s most expensive drug - was approved as a one-time treatment for SMA in late May.